 Master of Applied Economics

 The MAE is a professional master’s degree comprised of 31 credit hours and is designed to be completed in just two semesters.
 Students will take 6 required courses that provide a solid foundation in economic theory and develop advanced quantitative analysis skills.
 Students will also take 3 elective courses, with at least 2 of those being from AED Econ or Econ at the 6000-level or higher.
-See the MAE Curriculum or the AEDE Graduate Handbook for more details.
+See the MAE Curriculum for more details.

 Master of Science